Definitions

 Submitted manuscript

-The submitted manuscript is the version of a research output originally submitted to a venue, such as a journal or book publisher.
+The version of a publication originally submitted to a publisher, such as a journal or book publisher.
 This version typically undergoes editorial review and may subsequently be sent on for peer review.

-In the past, submitted manuscripts were sometimes called preprints, although this term now has a different meaning: early versions of article or papers shared prior to peer review on preprint servers.
+In the past, submitted manuscripts were sometimes called preprints, although this term now has a different meaning: early versions of papers shared prior to peer review on preprint servers.
+Submitted manuscripts may be shared as preprints, or may already be available as preprints.

 Find out more about article versions on the Minerva Access website.